Stencyl/stencylpedia/chapter-9/atlases.md

 	Keep in mind that these resources will *only* be available in scenes that have Pirate Ship atlas bound to them.
 Common resources (such as the player, interface elements and pickups) will typically stay in the Main Atlas.

-1. Now, we're going to switch over to **Island** (from the Atlas dropdown, just as we did in Step 7) and drag all of the Island-exclusive resources over.
+1. Now, we're going to switch over to **Island** (from the Atlas drop-down, just as we did in Step 7) and drag all of the Island-exclusive resources over.

 	![Island with resources](https://raw.githubusercontent.com/Stencyl/stencylpedia/master/chapter-9/images/atlases-7.png)